Tunisian revolution: Protests

 On 6 January, 95% of Tunisia's 8,000 lawyers went on strike, according to the chairman of the national bar association.
 He said, "The strike carries a clear message that we do not accept unjustified attacks on lawyers.
 We want to strongly protest against the beating of lawyers in the past few days."
 It was reported on the following day that teachers had also joined the strike.

 In response to 11 January protests, police used riot gear to disperse protesters ransacking buildings, burning tyres, setting fire to a bus and burning two cars in the Tunis working-class suburb of Ettadhamen-Mnihla.
 The protesters were said to have chanted "We are not afraid, we are not afraid, we are afraid only of God".
 Military personnel were also deployed in many cities around the country.

 On 12 January, a reporter from Italian broadcaster RAI stated that he and his cameraman were beaten with batons by police during a riot in Tunis's central district and that the officers then confiscated their camera.
 A curfew was ordered in Tunis after protests and clashes with police.

 Hizb ut-Tahrir organised protests after Friday prayer on 14 January to call for re-establishing the Islamic caliphate.
 A day later, it also organised other protests that marched to the 9 April Prison to free political prisoners.

-Also on 14 January, Lucas Dolega, a photojournalist for the European Pressphoto Agency, was hit in the forehead by a tear gas canister allegedly fired by the police at short range; he died two days later.
+Also on 14 January, Lucas Dolega, a photojournalist for the European Pressphoto Agency, was hit in the forehead by a tear gas canister fired by the police at short range; he died two days later.